-Judgments Applicable to 2018 only
+Judgments Applicable in both 2019 and 2018

 Business Model Assessment

 Debt securities held are classified based on the Bank's business models for managing the debt securities which are determined and assessed at the portfolio level that reflects how groups of debt securities are managed together to achieve the particular business objectives (e.g. to collect contractual cash flows or to trade to realize fair value changes) of the respective business model.